Finding a Top Financial Advisor Firm in St. Louis, Missouri

 Argos Investment Advisors, LLC

-Two chartered financial analysts (CFAs), one certified public accountant (CPA) and one certified financial planner (CFP) work at this firm.
-It’s also the sole firm on this list to charge performance-based fees if your account overperforms.
+Two chartered financial analysts (CFAs), one certified public accountant (CPA), one chartered alternative investment analyst (CAIA), one chartered retirement planning counselor (CRPC) and one certified financial planner (CFP) work at this firm.
+Argos Investment is the sole firm on this list to charge performance-based fees if your account overperforms.

-Although Argos Investment Advisors, LLC is entirely its own financial advisor firm, another firm called Black Swan Investments, LLC actually owns it.
-It has been in business since 2008.
+Although Argos Investment Advisors is entirely its own financial advisor firm, another firm called Black Swan Investments, LLC actually owns it.
+Argos has been in business since 2008.

-“Passive index investing” is the main investment ideology to which Argos adheres.
-However, you will not be rigidly forced into a general portfolio style based on this strategy.
-Rather its advisor will take the time to build a profile for you so it can be appropriately applied to your needs.
-This involves identifying your liquidity needs, time horizon, tax situation and risk tolerance.
+Argos mainly practices passive index investing.
+However, you will not be rigidly forced into a portfolio style based on this strategy.
+Rather your advisor will take the time to design and build an asset allocation that aligns with your liquidity needs, time horizon, tax situation and risk tolerance.

 Mosaic Family Wealth, LLC